Fulton Financial Corporation: Subsidiaries

+Mergers and acquisitions

 In fall 2019, Fulton Bank completed its consolidation of The Columbia Bank in Howard County, Maryland.
-Fulton said customers of The Columbia Bank should see minimal changes, other than the bank name.
+Fulton stated that customers of The Columbia Bank should see minimal changes, other than the bank name.

+In 2022, FFC purchased Prudential Bancorp, Inc., (Nasdaq:PBIP) on July 1, and the acquiree's primary subsidiary, Prudential Bank, was merged into Fulton Bank on November 5.
+Oddly unaffiliated with either PBIP or FFC, a "Prudential Bank" continues to operate in the United Arab Emirates; during operation, Prudential Bank was regional, headquartered in Philadelphia, and had no affiliation with Prudential Financial.

+On April 26, 2024, the FDIC seized Philadelphia based Republic Bank and transferred almost all $6 Billion of assets to Fulton Bank, doubling its presence in the Philadelphia metropolitan area.

 Complaints

 According to a United States government consumer finance database, the Consumer Financial Protection Bureau (CFPB) has received 64 complaints related to Fulton Financial since May 1, 2017.
 The complaint subjects include: